Fri, Mar 10, 2023

 $55 for General Admission

-A wine reception following the talk as well admission to Filoli Historic House and Garden for the day of the event is included with registration.
+A coffee and danish reception before the talk as well admission to Filoli Historic House and Garden for the day of the event is included with registration.

 About Dr. Sue Stuart-Smith

 Dr. Sue Stuart-Smith, a prominent British psychiatrist and psychotherapist, graduated from Cambridge University with a degree in literature before going on to train as a doctor.
 She worked in the National Health Service for many years, becoming the lead clinician for psychotherapy in Hertfordshire.
 She currently teaches at The Tavistock Clinic in London and works for DocHealth, a not-for-profit service that helps doctors suffering from stress and burnout.
 She is married to Tom Stuart-Smith, the celebrated garden designer, and, over thirty years together, they have created the wonderful Barn Garden in Hertfordshire, UK.
 Her book, The Well-Gardened Mind, was published in 2020 and became a Sunday Times bestseller and a Times and Sunday Times book of the year.
 It has since been translated into seventeen languages.

 The Garden Conservancy educational programs are made possible in part by the Coleman and Susan Burke Distinguished Lecture Fund and the Lenhardt Education Fund, and Susan and William McKinley.

 The Spring 2023 National Speaking Tour is in partnership with Perfect Earth Project